mrleonhuang/LintCode/data-structure/k-closest-points.md

-# 612. K Closest Points
+# 612. K Closest Points \[LintCode\]

 > Given some
 >
-> `points `and a point `origin `in two dimensional space, find `k `points out of the some points which are nearest to `origin`.
+> `points`and a point `origin`in two dimensional space, find `k`points out of the some points which are nearest to `origin`.
 Return these points sorted by distance, if they are same with distance, sorted by x-axis, otherwise sorted by y-axis.
 >
 > **Example**
 >